epfl-ada/ada-2022-project-fantastic4/README.md

 # How to read the notebooks
 There are two notebooks for this Milestone 2.
-- Handling of data.ipynb: this notebook aims at loading, cleaning, organizing and pickling the data mainly.
+- _Handling of data.ipynb_: this notebook aims at loading, cleaning, organizing and pickling the data.
+As some this notebook can take a while to run, we disabled some functions, and just printed the results.
-- Exploration of data.ipynb: this notebook is meant for all the future analysis.
+- _Exploration of data.ipynb_: this notebook is meant for all the future analysis.
 For now, it only contains the exploration of data.
 It uses the data saved by the previous file.